nushell-prophet/numd/README.md

   --no-stats - do not output stats of changes --intermed-script <Filepath> - optional path for keeping intermediate script (useful for debugging purposes).
 If not set, the temporary one will be deleted.
-  --no-fail-on-error - skip errors (and don't update markdown in case of errors anyway) --prepend-intermed <String> - prepend text (code) into the intermediate script, useful for customizing Nushell output settings
-  --width <Int> - set the `table --width` option value
+  --no-fail-on-error - skip errors (and don't update markdown in case of errors anyway) --prepend-code <String> - prepend code into the intermediate script, useful for customizing Nushell output settings --width <Int> - set the `table --width` option value

 Parameters: